-BTU Calculator for Ontario
+Ontario BTU Calculator

 Detailed heating and cooling load estimate sized for Ontario’s cold winters and warm summers.
 Pre-set to Zone 6 (cold) as a practical Ontario baseline — adjust for southern Ontario vs northern Ontario below.
+Most Ontario homes need 30–50 BTU per sq ft for heating and 14–22 BTU per sq ft for cooling.

 Updated for 2026 Ontario building codes and energy rebate programs.